Scope-Infrastructure-Calismalari/devops-cicd/ch01-introduction.md

 - Ideally, the build should come from the command line and should not depend on IDE.
 - The build should happen continuously using a dedicated Cl server, not a cron job.
 - CI built should be triggered on every check-in and not just at midnight
-- The build should provide immediate feedback and Require no developer effort•
+- The build should provide immediate feedback and Require no developer effort
 - Identify key metrics and track them visually.
 More importantly, act on them immediately

 ## What do you need to conduct CI process?